sensu/sensu-docs/content/sensu-go/5.16/guides/monitor-sensu.md

 _**NOTE**: This guide describes approaches for monitoring a single backend.
 The strategies in this guide are also useful for monitoring individual members of a backend cluster._

+_**NOTE**: This guide does not go over Sensu agent monitoring.
+To learn more about monitoring agent state, visit the [keepalive][11] reference_

 ## Monitor your Sensu backend instances

 Monitor the host running the `sensu-backend` in two ways:

-* Locally by a `sensu-agent` process for operating system checks and metrics and Sensu services that are not part of the Sensu event system.
+* Locally by a `sensu-agent` process for operating system checks and metrics.
 * Remotely from an independent Sensu instance for Sensu components that must be running for Sensu to create events.

-Here's an overview of the checks you might use depending on your backend setup:

 ### Monitor the Sensu backend locally